ARM-software/Tool-Solutions/ML-Frameworks/pytorch-aarch64/examples/README.md

 - `mean`: Mean values per channel for normalizing image
 - `std`: Standard deviation values per channel for normalizing image

 _Note: in PyTorch, in order to load the model from saved checkpoint, it is also necessary to have the implementation of that model in Python.
-In the example configuration used here, the implementation of the model (`SSD_R34`) is defined [here](https://github.com/mlcommons/inference/tree/master/vision/classification_and_detection/python/models)._
+In the example configuration used here, the implementation of the model (`SSD_R34`) is defined [here](https://github.com/mlcommons/inference/tree/master/vision/classification_and_detection/python/models)._ <!-- wokeignore:rule=master -->

 ## Natural Language Processing (NLP)